Margo Okazawa-Rey

-Margo Okazawa-Rey (born 26 November 1949 in Japan), is an American professor emerita, educator, writer, and social justice activist, who is most known as a founding member of the Combahee River Collective, and for her transnational feminist advocacy.
+Margo Okazawa-Rey (November 26, 1949, Japan) is a Black and Japanese American professor emerita, educator, writer, and social justice activist, who is most known as a founding member of the Combahee River Collective, and for her transnational feminist advocacy.

 Through her research and activism, she explores and shares the interconnections between militarism and globalization of the economy, problems within communities of color in the United States and globally, and fights for the security of women worldwide.